hweecat/hweecat.github.io/talks.md

 ### Upcoming talks

+* 13 - 15 March 2025: "Your Data is Late Again!
+Handling Late-Arriving Data in the Modern Data Stack" at [FOSSASIA Summit 2025](https://www.eventyay.com/e/4c0e0c27)

 I am currently selectively available for discussion on potential talks and collaborations on the following topics:

 1. Change-Aware Dimensional Data Modeling in the Modern Data Stack